 are four things you need to do to create a great webinar experience:

 - Focus on your audience.
-First of all, make sure you understand who you're trying to communicate with in your webinar.
+First, make sure you understand who you're trying to communicate within your webinar.
 Find out what they already know and what they need to know and offer it to them in an engaging fashion.

 - Plan and practice.
 If your webinar is going to be live, plan it for a time when you know that most of your intended audience will be available.
 Once you've set up a time and created your live webinar content, be sure to practice going through it.